 Thursday, February 27, 2025

-On Wednesday, February 26, a large group of VegHeadz gardeners visited the reCap biochar processing facility at the Leon County solid waste site.
-Josh Venable, CEO of reCap, and Keelan Bush Rester, the site manager for the plant, explained the process and answered all questions posed.
-Everyone on the tour found it very interesting and impressive.
+On Wednesday, February 26, 2025, a large group of VegHeadz master gardener volunteers visited the reCap Carbon biochar processing facility at the Leon County solid waste management site.
+Josh Venable, CEO of reCap, and Keelan Bush Rester, the site manager for the plant, explained the process.

 Woody feedstock for biochar